 or BMEN 1000 Exploring Biomedical Engineering

-or CHEN 1300 Introduction to Chemical Engineering
+or CHEN 1300 Introduction to Chemical and Biological Engineering

 or COEN 1500 CEAS Design Lab: Engineering Your Life